 Optional elements are shown in brackets [ ].
-For example, many commands take a project list as an argument.
+For example, many commands take project-list as an argument.
 You can specify project-list as a list of names or a list of paths to local source directories for the projects:

-You can get information about any command by running this within a Repo tree:
+You can see detailed information about any command by running this within a Repo tree:

 For example, the following command yields a description and list of options

 init argument of Repo, which initializes Repo in the

 Or to see only the list of available options, run:

 Installs Repo in the current directory.
 This creates a